 According to the National Alliance on Mental Illness estimates, 13% of adolescents aged 8 to 15 years, and 21.4% of adolescents aged 13 to 18 sometime in their lives suffer from a severe mental disorder.
 Corresponding to the Centers for Disease Control and Control, 17% of students have seriously considered suicide in the past 12 months.
 The college years are also increasingly difficult.

 The Department of Drug Abuse and Mental Health examined the data.
 She found that 8.4% of full-time students aged 18 to 22 had severe depression.
 8.2% of the other young adults also did so, although they did not seem to have any stress.
 But the pressure also exists in many different forms.
 Estimates suggest that about 9.3 million adults in recent years had severe suicidal thoughts.
 Of these, college students aged 18 to 25 had the highest percentage, 7.4%.

 Depression is not common in children under the age of 12, but it does occur.
 Depression in children has different symptoms than the “normal” bad mood.
 These fluctuating moods have every child in his development phases.
 As a long-time youth coach, I know only too well that can go very fast.
 You believe that you have met a completely different child two minutes earlier.
 So, what causes depression in young ages?

 Causes of depression in childhood can be:

 1. The physical condition

-2. Events in life that are important for the children.
+2. Events in life are essential for children.
 Deaths are traumatic in most cases!